Director for Academic Affairs and Executive Director of the Spectrum of Care Initiative

 Ext.
 225 | email@example.com

+Dr. Fedesco has spent over 15 years in higher education as an instructor, scholar, and education consultant.
 Prior to joining the AAVMC, Dr. Fedesco worked at Vanderbilt University’s Center for Teaching and Purdue University’s Center for Instructional Excellence.
-In these roles, she developed, facilitated, and evaluated educational professional development programming focused on helping faculty, graduate students, and postdocs acquire and refine effective instructional skills and strategies, and helping them plan or redesign their courses.
+In these roles, she applied evidence-based change management strategies to support higher education change initiatives.
+She also developed, facilitated, and evaluated educational professional development programming focused on helping faculty, graduate students, and postdocs acquire and refine effective instructional skills and strategies.

 Dr. Fedesco earned a PhD and MA degree in Interpersonal Communication at Purdue University.
 As a graduate student at Purdue, she spent four years serving as Assistant Course Director of Fundamentals of Speech Communication, one of the nation’s largest undergraduate public speaking courses.